Working at the Library · FAQ’s Application Process and Career Center

 - Q: Do you have a management-training program?

 - A: Yes, the Library offers numerous management programs for new managers including, but not limited to mentoring, Management Academy, which is an extensive 18 month-long leadership journey that increases team cohesiveness and productivity, communication skills, and assists in conflict and problem resolution.
-Additionally, the Library provides managers with classes in Performance Management training and interviewing skills, etc.

 - Q: Where can I learn about the benefits offered at the Library?